Spinal Cord Injury

 Spinal cord injuries are serious, life-altering ordeals.
 If you have suffered a spinal cord injury, you and your family are now faced with financial burdens and increased medical needs.
 A spinal cord injury often results in a loss of mobility and, depending on the location, can leave you permanently paralyzed.

-At Harvey L. Walner & Associates, Ltd., we don’t work for the money, we work for you.
+At Harvey L. Walner & Associates, Ltd., our Chicago spinal cord injury lawyers don’t work for the money, we work for you.
 We can negotiate with doctors, insurance companies, even Medicare/Medicaid to help you keep more of the settlement and recover a fair compensation for your spinal cord injury.

 About Spinal Cord Injuries

 Your spinal cord is a bundle of nerves that travels from your brain along your vertebrae and down to your extremities.
 Your spinal cord transmits electrical impulses carrying sensory inputs to your brain and takes commands from your brain to your body.
 While your vertebrae cover and protect your spinal cord, if you sustain trauma to your neck, head or back, this can damage and even rupture that delicate cord.
 This injury restricts your nerve impulses, which causes a loss of mobility below your area of injury.